BuckWoody/LearningPaths/IT Architect/Learning Path - Devops for Data Science.md

 This Learning Path explores the Developer Operations (DevOps) functions that are specific to an Advanced Analytics solution implementation.
-It covers
+It covers understanding the Data Science Process and Platform, the DevOps processes, and the DevOps Toolchain that is specific to Data Science projects and solutions.

 ### Lesson Path